TravelTimN/ci-ifd-lead/week4-leafletjs/leaflet.md

 # **[LIVE DEMO on Codepen](https://codepen.io/traveltimn/pen/MRjvXB)**

 The demo on Codepen matches a lot of the examples listed above for reference.
+Enjoy! :)